Mostafa2028/Mostafa2028/README.md

 - ⚽ I love playing and watching football
 - 🎶 I enjoy listening to music while writing code — it keeps me focused!
 - 💻 I like building apps and games, especially in C# and Python
-- 🔧 Favorite tools: VS Code, Git, GitHub, ChatGPT
+- 🔧 Favorite tools: VS Code

 ---